icui/nnodes/README.md

 # nnodes

+## Note
+This is a temporary branch for users using Python 3.7 - 3.9.
+Please consider upgrading to Python 3.10 in the future.

 Nnodes is a simple workflow manager for Python functions and command line tools.
 It makes your life easier when running complicated jobs either in your local computer or in a large-scale cluster.

 [Documentation](https://icui.github.io/nnodes/index.html)